-Jaspy Software Environments (Python 3 and other tools, on RHEL6/7)
+Jaspy Software Environments (Python 3 and other tools)

 This page provides details of the "Jaspy" software environments that provide access to Python 3 and a range of other tools on JASMIN.
 The article includes:

 - Changes to software environments

 Quickstart for Python 3 environment

 If you want a particular script to activate a Jaspy environment then add the "module" command to it, e.g.: